 At one point or another, every caregiver has lost their temper and snapped at their older adult.
 After you cool down, it can be hard to forgive yourself for the outburst.

 Just remember that getting angry is a natural response when you’re already pushed to the limit and dementia symptoms flare up.
 Maybe essential tasks like eating or bathing become nearly impossible.
 Or maybe your older adult makes mean comments or paranoid false accusations.

 You could also notice if there are situations or times of day when you’re more likely to get angry or frustrated.
-For these times, think of ways you could release some tension, get some time for yourself, or get some help.
+Before those situations come up, think of ways you could release some tension, get some time for yourself, or get some help.

 For example, if you find that dinnertime is especially tough, take time beforehand to ease stress – turn on some music that puts you in a good mood (dance a little if you can!), watch a short funny YouTube video clip that makes you laugh out loud, relax with aromatherapy, or do a 2 minute meditation.
-During that time, keep your older adult occupied with an engaging activity or have someone help you.
+While you’re taking that brief time out, keep your older adult occupied with an engaging activity or have someone step in to help.

 5. I shouldn’t want time for myself, but I do

 It might make you feel guilty that you want to get away and have time for yourself.

 You might think that you should limit non-caregiving activities to only the most essential things.
 Or you may feel that if your older adult can’t enjoy life, then you shouldn’t either.